A woman moving forward as healthy food, a bed, a journal, and hearts float around her

 Exercise

 Exercise and a healthy diet are the 2 main things you can change to help manage your liver disease.
-For me, because I have other health conditions that cause a lot of widespread chronic pain, I struggled/still struggle with exercise.
-So, I like going for a short brisk walk, swimming, and yoga.
-Remember not to push your body too hard; be kind and patient with yourself as you make these changes to your daily lifestyle.
-I also used an app that helped me track my weight and food intake; this is an excellent way to track your progress.
+For me, because I have other health conditions that cause a lot of widespread chronic pain, I struggled—and still struggle—with exercise.
+However, I like going for a short, brisk walk, swimming, and yoga.

 Treatment results and side effects can vary from person to person.
 This treatment information is not meant to replace professional medical advice.
 Talk to your doctor about what to expect before starting and while taking any treatment.